Most of us could use some extra exercise, but it’s not always easy to find time to get out of the house.

 But you don’t even need to go beyond your driveway to take in some gentle exercise and fresh air – it’s waiting for you quite literally on your doorstep.

-Gardening has a huge number of health benefits.
+There are a huge number of gardening health benefits, not just for you, but getting children into the garden will benefit the whole family.
 Here we’ll look at five ways gardening is good for your health that we think belong near the top of the list.

 Lifting smaller items in the correct way is good for your legs and back, while the variety of different tasks you carry out around the garden will give your arms some exercise too.